 If you know the Entity type that a template is built around, you can launch a new Agreement from the New menu:

-After the Save button is clicked, the agreement is created based on the template values:
+It creates the agreement based on the template values:

-The Quick Create system can only be used by standard entities within Dynamics.
+The Quick Create system can only be used by the following standard entities within Dynamics:

 Agreements sent from custom entities must start from the Request Signatures menu item.